Josephine Elechi: Mother and Child Care Initiative

-Elechi recently gave a presentation at the international Women Deliver conference in Washington DC on June 7–9, 2010.
+On June 9th 2010, Elechi gave a presentation titled "Innovations in Fistula Prevention, Treatment, and Reintegration" at the international Women Deliver conference in Washington DC.
 The theme of the conference was Delivering Solutions for Girls and Women.

-The conference was organized by Women Deliver, a global advocacy organization bringing together voices from around the world to call for action against maternal death.
-Sponsorship and support for the conference was provided by a host of governmental and non-governmental organizations, including The World Bank, WHO, UNICEF, USAID, UNFPA, UNAIDS, The European Union, the Bill and Melinda Gates Foundation, and many others.
+In her presentation, she described efforts to combat vesico-vaginal fistula in Ebonyi State through a combination of legislation, enlightenment, prevention, and treatment.
+Sponsorship and support for the conference was provided by a host of governmental and non-governmental organizations, including The World Bank, WHO, UNICEF, USAID, UNFPA, UNAIDS, The European Union, and the Bill and Melinda Gates Foundation.
 Conference attendees included First Ladies from various countries, representatives of various countries and NGOs, and medical experts in the field of obstetric and fistula care.

-Mrs. Elechi was the lead speaker in a conference session on June 9, 2010 titled, "Innovations in Fistula Prevention, Treatment, and Reintegration."
-In her presentation, she described efforts to combat vesico-vaginal fistula (VVF) in Ebonyi State through a combination of legislation, enlightenment, prevention and treatment. ...

 Media

 Elechi "championed advocacy on the passage of the Mother and child care initiative (MCCI) and related matters law" as reported in March 2010.